aequitas/cinekid-render-server/README.md

 # General information

+- List of files to render is shuffeled every time, so invalid files don't block the rendering pipeline
 - Puppet is used to bring the system to required state (install packages, make required directories, install commands and add daemons)
 - A user `cinekid` will be created and used for all actions, make sure you act as user `cinekid` when manually modifying files/directories: `sudo -u cinekid`
 - These errors are normal: